aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odsorecipientdata/active/_index.md

 title: OdsoRecipientData.Active
 linktitle: Active
 second_title: Aspose.Words for .NET API Reference
-description: OdsoRecipientData property.
+description: OdsoRecipientData Active property.
 Specifies whether the record from the data source shall be imported into a document when the mail merge is performed.
 The default value is true in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.settings/odsorecipientdata/active/